-However, some students choose to take a placement year, which adds a year to your degree but has a substantially lower tuition fee (just £1,350 for the year).
+However, some students choose to take a sandwich year, which adds a year to your degree but has a substantially lower tuition fee (just £1,350 for the year).
 This is a great chance to get some work experience, study something a little different and live abroad for a year.

 If successful, the Study Abroad Coordinator will nominate you to your chosen destination.
 At this point, they would ask you to apply to them, before helping you make visa and accommodation arrangements.